nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   e.g. A chain of commands such as `next next back next` or `list calendar day` are **not** valid commands.

 * There are constraints in place to help TAB understand your inputs for commands and parameters.
-  TAB will help you with these constraints through a message in the UI if you give an invalid input.
+  TAB will help you with these constraints by displaying relevant messages to you if you give an invalid input.

 <br />